Motti Ivanir

+Motti Ivanir (מוטי איוניר; born March 18, 1964) is a former footballer mostly known for his time in Maccabi Tel Aviv, being the first Israeli to play in the Eredivisie and representing Israel at the national level.
+Ivanir now works as a manager, is currently managing Hapoel Nof HaGalil at Liga Leumit.

 Playing career

 Club

 Ivanir became the first professional Israeli footballer in the Netherlands when he joined Roda JC in 1986.

 International

 He made his senior debut for Israel in a January 1986 friendly match against Finland and has earned a total of18 caps, scoring 1 goal.
 His final international was an April 1992 friendly against Iceland.